• Home

 In what was a landmark WPT® Prime event in Asia, the top spot went to former engineer turned poker player Haoran Sun, hailing from China.
 A standout achievement for the 33 year old, securing his first international title.

 This was the first ever WPT® Prime Thailand exhibition, and the first time in poker history Thailand had hosted an international poker festival.
 Without doubt, a landmark WPT® Prime event for Asia, showcasing the growth of poker in Thailand and awarding non-traditional prizes.
+The 2,337 entries made it the second-largest Prime event in Asia this year, behind Vietnam, signalling rapid regional growth and confirming the shift of live-poker traffic toward Southeast Asia.

 Considering the enormity of the event, Haoran looked dominant from the first day, and despite a setback putting him down to 400,000 chips, he managed to stay near the top of the chip counts throughout most of the championship.